google/if-this-then-ad/README.md

 Why would you want to do this?

-- Control ads to reach their audience at the right time under the right circumstances
+- Control ads to reach the right audiences at the right time under the right circumstances
-- Automate campaign management in response to real-time events
-- Personalize ads and create a "WOW" effect for the end user side

-* Show ads as targeted as possible to reach the right audience at the right time
-* Manage ad campaigns in response to real-time events like weather, pollen data or air quality!
+- Automate campaign management in response to real-time events like weather, pollen data, air quality and more!
 This can be challenging or even impossible (imagine manually switching hundreds of ad groups every day - not only time consuming but also highly error-prone)

+- Personalize ads and create a "WOW" effect for the end user

 ## Getting started